inFlow Cloud’s cost, price, and markup fields are in the same section in the product record. Let’s start by adding your cost.

 To enter the cost of your item:

-- Click into the Cost field in the Pricing and Cost section of your product record.
+- Click into the Cost field in the Cost and Price section of your product record (or Pricing & Cost if you are using Web).

 - Enter the cost.